palletops/ns-reload/README.md

 ## How it Works

-`ns-dependencies` works by tracking dependencies using information returned by `ns-refers`, `ns-aliases` and `ns-imports`.
+`ns-reload` works by tracking dependencies using information returned by `ns-refers`, `ns-aliases` and `ns-imports`.

 There are two sources of missing dependency information with this approach.

-Firstly if a namespaces `require`s another namespace without an alias and without referring anything, then the dependency is not recorded anywhere.  `ns-dependencies` works around this by hooking `clojure.core/load-lib` and always adding an alias in this situation.
+Firstly if a namespaces `require`s another namespace without an alias and without referring anything, then the dependency is not recorded anywhere.  `ns-reload` works around this by hooking `clojure.core/load-lib` and always adding an alias in this situation.

 Secondly, macros can inject dependencies into a namespace.
-`ns-dependencies` provides a hook for `clojure.core/defmacro` that adds a require for the namespace of any fully qualified symbol returned by the macro.
+`ns-reload` provides a hook for `clojure.core/defmacro` that adds a require for the namespace of any fully qualified symbol returned by the macro.

 ## Comparison with tools.namespaces

-`ns-dependencies` works by tracking dependencies from the data available in namespaces themselves, without touching any files on disk.  `tools.namespace` works by reading the `ns` forms from the source files.
+`ns-reload` works by tracking dependencies from the data available in namespaces themselves, without touching any files on disk.  `tools.namespace` works by reading the `ns` forms from the source files.